ZJLiu001/starter-hugo-academic/content/authors/admin/_index.md

 <!-- Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->

 I am currently pursuing a Master degree at Northwestern Polytechnical University supervised by Prof. Zhongjie Meng.
 Previously, I got my bachelor's degree in Aerospace Science and Technology from Xidian University in 2021.
-During my undergraduate, I was fortunate to work with Prof. Kai Xie as a undergraduate researcher.
+During my undergraduate, I worked with Prof. Kai Xie as a undergraduate researcher.

 My research focuses on automatic control of aircraft with constrained actuators.